35 Employee engagement survey questions for higher productivity

 18. Does your work environment allow you to work distraction-free when you need to?

-Ensure that your team has distraction-free zones available to them.
+Make sure your team has distraction-free zones available to them.
 This will avoid your employees from feeling disengaged and will have a significant impact on their performance and well-being.

 19. Are you satisfied with the level of comfort in your physical workplace?